-‘… recently completed a minimum of 24 months’ practical experience under the direct supervision of a professional working in the construction industry which should include at least 12 months working in the EEA, Channel Islands or the Isle of Man, under the direct supervision of an architect.'
+‘… recently completed a minimum of 24 months’ practical experience under the direct supervision of a professional working in the construction industry which should include at least 12 months working in a Relevant European Territory, under the direct supervision of an architect.'

 Further information can be found in our FAQs.

 The qualifications and practical experience prescribed by the Board pursuant to Section 4(1)(a) of the Act are that the person: